-There is no guarantee that our common stock will be listed on Nasdaq.
+There is no assurance that an active and liquid trading market in our common stock will develop.

-We have applied to list our shares of common stock on The Nasdaq Capital Market.
-Upon completion of this offering, we believe that we will satisfy the listing requirements and expect that our common stock will be listed on The Nasdaq Capital Market.
-Such listing, however, is not guaranteed.
-If the application is not approved, we will seek to have our common stock quoted on the OTCQB maintained by the OTC Markets Group, Inc. Even if such listing is approved, there can be no assurance any broker will be interested in trading our common stock.
+We have been approved, subject to notice of issuance, to list our shares of common stock on The Nasdaq Capital Market.
+There can be no assurance any broker will be interested in trading our common stock.
 Therefore, it may be difficult to sell any shares you purchase in this offering if you desire or need to sell them.
 Our lead underwriter, Barclays, is not obligated to make a market in our common stock, and even after making a market, can discontinue market making at any time without notice.
 Neither we nor the underwriters can provide any assurance that an active and liquid trading market in our common stock will develop or, if developed, that the market will continue.